nguyenpham/FelicityEgtb/README.md

 - easy to support different chess variants, from small to huge boards
 - fast (for basic functions such as in/out, move generators, make, takeback, incheck...) enough for chess, be faster than ones with bitboards for huge board

-Attempt 8:
-We compare the access speeds of some arrays in memory:
+Attempt 8: We compare the access speeds of some arrays in memory:
 - created some huge arrays in memory (about 7 GB) using 3 ways: malloc, std::vector and std::array
 - create random values and set them to random locations in those arrays
 - measure time
 Conclusion: their speeds are quite similar.
 We can use any of them.

-Attempt 9:
-Position indexes work for both Chess and Xiangqi/Jeiqi
+Attempt 9: Position indexes work for both Chess and Xiangqi/Jeiqi

-Attempt 10:
-Calculate position indexes for Xiangqi/Jeiqi
+Attempt 10: Calculate position indexes for Xiangqi/Jeiqi

 Attempt 11: calculate 5-men Index space for chess

 Attempt 12: generating all 5-men engames for chess, using the forward method.
-Total time: 3 days 15 hours (generating time only)
+Total time: 3 days 15 hours (generating time only).
+Total size: 8.88 GB, endgames: 145, files: 190.
-Size: 8.88 GB
-Endgames: 145
-Files: 190

-Attempt 13: generate all 5-men endgames for chess using the backward method Total time: 21 hours (generating time only)
+Attempt 13: generate all 5-men endgames for chess using the backward method.
+Total time: 21 hours (generating time only), 4 times faster than Attempt 12.

 Status